ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter: [@wordsbyfifi](https://twitter.com/wordsbyfifi/)

+### Day 3: August 8, 2022

+**Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
+Currently 79% complete with the course.

+**Thoughts:** Today went smoothly.
+I needed to look up a few things for reference (e.g., the syntax of a switch statement), but other than that I had no issues.

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 2: August 7, 2022

 **Today's Progress:** Continued working on [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript) course created by freeCodeCamp.
 Currently 71% complete with the course.